eiffel-community/eiffel-intelligence/wiki/markdown/merge-resolver-rules.md

 # Merge Resolver Rules

-JMESPath identifier of the place where to insert the JSON object from _"ExtractionRules"_.
-If MergeResolverRules is null _"ExtractionRules"_ object will be inserted to the root of aggregated object.
+The **MergeResolverRules** is a JMESPath identifier which tells Eiffel Intelligence the place where to insert the JSON object extracted from **ExtractionRules**.
+If **MergeResolverRules** is null, the **ExtractionRules** object will be inserted to the root of aggregated object.

+## Specifying location with MergeResolverRules
-The location in the aggregated object where the extracted content will be merge can be specified with path elements and a value to exist at that, but not all elements of a path are needed.
+The location in the aggregated object where the extracted content will be merged, can be specified with path elements.
+The path element needs a value to exist, but not all elements of a path are needed.
 The aggregated object will be flattened and all paths that contains the path elements in the given order will be collected.
-Then we check the value and the path with the value is the winning path.
+Then we check the value, and the path which contains the value is the winning path.
 If no value from the paths match the given value then we take the longest path that contains the given path elements.

+If you want to place the extracted content into the root of the aggregated object you can choose to specify a location key which does not exist in the aggregated object, and there Eiffel Intelligence will not find this location.
+In our example rules we use the non-existing key and value **NONEPATH:NONE** to make Eiffel Intelligence place the content at the root of the object.

-Example object:
+Example aggregated object:

     {
        "id":"eventId",